GuoyiMa/Bosch-Production-Line-Performance/README.md

 # Bosch-Production-Line-Performance
-Preprocessing

-1. The raw data contains plenty of missing data.
-Sparsity is around 80% on average, so this allows much faster feature generation with a smaller memory footprint.
-2. Creating a look-up-table that helps merging data between the numeric, categorical and timestamp datasets.
-3. Clustering all samples based on the path they traversed through the manufacturing lines.
+This repo consists of the solution for the competition Bosch Production Line Performance from Kaggle (Dataset Link -> https://www.kaggle.com/c/bosch-production-line-performance/data).

+The dataset is one of the largest datasets on Kaggle in terms of features and hence it is processed and used in the form of chunks

+Preprocessing:

+  Get to know the dataset (link)

-Feature Engineering
+Feature Engineering:
   1. Numerical
+     Selected the most important numerical features by XGBoost.
   2. Time
+     Max-min time per station, per line
   3. Category

-a.
-Correlation with next/previous samples after sorting by t_max, t_min
-b.
-Correlation with next/previous samples after sorting by numerical values
+Modelling: